-Once an agreement has been reached, your banker’s team will help complete the deal, making it legally bulletproof and finalizing any remaining conditions.
+Once an agreement has been reached, your banker’s team will help complete the deal.
+They will make it legally bulletproof and finalize any remaining conditions.

 6. Navigate the Transition (6-12 Months)

 When the deal has closed, your business exit planning efforts have paid off and the company handover begins.
-A successful transition can take anywhere from 6 to 12 months to complete and requires intense planning to pull it off with minimal issues.
+A successful transition can take anywhere from 6 to 12 months to complete.
+And it requires intense planning to pull it off with minimal issues.
 The former business owner may remain involved with the company for years after the transition, depending on the terms of the sale.

 During this step, the buyer will solidify the role of the acquired business.
 Did they purchase the company to run on their own?
 Is it part of a buy-and-build strategy?
 Or, will they merge the company with one that already exists?
 It all depends on their original goals.

 Regardless of the buyer’s intent, they will also evaluate and potentially change the following items:

 There may be a need to update, replace, or consolidate systems and software depending on the buyer’s requirements.
 These changes will affect all aspects of the company, from HR and accounting to manufacturing and product development.